charlesxu90/phbuilder/README.md

     ;  i funct       fcx        fcy        fcz
     40  1  1000  1000  1000
     ```
     will position restrain atom 40 (of moleculetype ATPT).
 Position restraining during the calibration is required to avoid (strong) interactions between the titratable atoms and the neutralizing buffer particle.
-If the ligand and buffer particle accidentally get close to each other in some of the calibration runs, the resulting **dvdl** coefficients will be significantly affected.
+If the ligand and buffer particle accidentally get close to each other in some of the calibration runs, the resulting **dVdl** coefficients will be significantly affected.
 It is also important to remember while selecting atoms for which positions are restrained, that we want to keep the distance between the titratable group and the buffer particle large, but at the same time we want to sample as much orientational configurations as possible.
 Thus, in the case of ATPT we only fix the phosphorus of $\gamma$-phosphate.
 The suitable selection of atoms to restrain is system-dependent and therefore the responsibility of the user.

 2. In addition to providing and setting up your .itp file, you will likely have to make an addition to the CpHMD force field.
 This possibly includes new atom, bond, pair, angle, and dihedral types not present in the standard force field, but present in ligand topology. phbuilder does not take care of this and modifying the force field is the responsibility of the user.